What Is Titration?

 - Volumetric Analysis

 The process of titration involves the preparation of a titrant/titrator, which is a standard solution whose volume and concentration are predetermined.
-This titrant is then made to react with the analyte until some endpoint or equivalence point is reached, at which stage the concentration of the analyte can be determined by measuring the amount of titrant consumed.
+This titrant is then made to react with the analyte until some endpoint or equivalence point is reached; at that stage, the concentration of the analyte can be determined by measuring the amount of titrant consumed.
 Alternatively, titration is the concept of stoichiometry that is applied to find the unknown concentration of a solution.

-As for the steps of the procedure, a very precise amount of the analyte is added in a beaker or Erlenmeyer flask.
-A small amount of indicator (such as phenolphthalein) is placed underneath a calibrated burette or chemistry pipetting syringe which consists of the titrant.
+As the first step of the procedure, a very precise amount of the analyte is added to a beaker or Erlenmeyer flask.
+A small amount of indicator (such as phenolphthalein) is placed underneath a calibrated burette or chemistry pipetting syringe, which consists of the titrant.

 The titrant and analyte have to be in a liquid (solution) form.
 Solvents such as glacial acetic acid or ethanol are used to dissolve the solids.
 Concentrated analytes are also diluted to improve accuracy.
 In most of the non-acid–base titrations, a constant pH is required or should be maintained during the reaction.
 For this, a buffer solution is added to the titration chamber to maintain the pH.

 A separate masking solution is sometimes added for certain conditions in the reaction chamber, and this eliminates the effect of the unwanted ion.
 Some redox reactions require heating the sample solution and titrating while the solution is still hot to increase the reaction rate.